 If you are already familiar with the ‘classic Camino’, the French Way, you have plenty of other routes to explore.
-Our suggestions: you could go for the Portuguese Way, the second most popular, or the alternative Portuguese Coastal Camino or you could walk the Finisterre and Muxía Way, starting in Santiago de Compostela and heading to the Atlantic Ocean; or you could try any of the fantastic Camino routes in France such as Le Puy, Chemin d’Arles or Vézelay Way.
+Our suggestions: you could go for the Portuguese Camino, the second most popular, or the alternative Portuguese Coastal Camino or you could walk the Camino to Finisterre and Muxía, starting in Santiago de Compostela and heading to the Atlantic Ocean; or you could try any of the fantastic Camino routes in France such as Le Puy, Chemin d’Arles or Vézelay Camino.

 -I love cycling